 - Suitability for content type

 Some channels are more suitable for specific content types.
-For example, broadcasts such as email announcements are ideal for disseminating company-wide news or urgent messages.
-On the other hand, enterprise chat tools facilitate instant communication and collaboration. - Accessibility
+For example, email announcements are ideal for disseminating company-wide news or urgent messages, while enterprise chat tools facilitate instant communication and collaboration. - Accessibility

 It’s essential to use channels accessible to all employees.
 For instance, digital notice boards or intranet may not be accessible to remote workers without a secure connection to the organizational network. - User-friendliness

 Employees are more likely to use tools they feel comfortable with.
-Therefore, selecting user-friendly channels, such as email or instant messaging, which are close to everyday tools, can be a very wise decision. - Level of engagement
+Therefore, selecting user-friendly channels, such as email or instant messaging, which are close to everyday tools, is a very wise decision. - Level of engagement

 Experts suggest using a mix of transmittal (top-down) and receptive (bottom-up) communication channels to facilitate two-way communication and promote engagement.
 This really does work. - Integration